RohitYadav-edu/ml-abtest-udacity/README.md

 # ml-abtest-udacity
-End-to-End A/B testing and uplift modeling on the Udacity dataset with statistical analysis, CUPED, and AWS deployment.
+End-to-End A/B testing on the Udacity dataset with statistical analysis and CUPED.

-# Udacity A/B Test Analysis and Uplift Modeling
+# Udacity A/B Test Analysis

 ## Overview
 This project analyzes the Udacity A/B Test dataset to understand user behavior and estimate the causal impact of experiments using: